EvEng/topics/Big_Data.md

 - Jesse Piburn

 ## Description
-We wanted to focus on the parallelization techniques for big data analysis, such as mapreduce or perhaps parallel DBMS.
+We wanted to focus on the techniques and technology stacks that are used to ingest, store, and compute large volumes of data

 ## General Topics / Technologies